STATEMENT

 BIO

 Fanny is a Maine-based artist whose colorful, emotionally charged works blend illustration, abstraction, and playful visual storytelling.
 She holds a BFA in Illustration from The Art Institute of Boston.
-Her influences include the irreverent charm of Yoshitomo Nara, the joyful aesthetics of FriendsWithYou, the boldness of 1980s pop art, and the high-saturation energy of the digital age.
+Her influences include the irreverent charm of childhood, the boldness of 1980s pop art, and the high-saturation energy of the digital age.

 Born in 1971 in Oslo, Norway, and raised in New York, Fanny brings a cross-cultural sensibility to her work — one that balances Northern whimsy with urban intensity.
 She currently lives and works in Maine, where her practice continues to evolve through intuition, humor, and a deep love of expressive form.